DaveBackus/Data_Bootcamp_Book/README.md

 ## Warning

 This is **work in progress**, target date January 2016.
 We've now drafted 4-5 chapters, more in the works.
-Suggestions welcome at db3@nyu.edu.
-Even better,  post an issue on [our repository](https://github.com/DaveBackus/Data_Bootcamp_Book/issues).

 ## Preface